ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 #### Binary Download

-1. Download the binary
+1. Download the binary for your platform/architecture
    - https://www.vaultproject.io/downloads
-   - Unzip/Extract if needed
+   - Unzip/Extract
+     - Linux/MacOS: `unzip vault_1.9.3.zip`
+     - Windows: `Expand-Archive vault_1.9.3.zip`
-2. Move the binary to a directory that is listed on PATH
+2. Move the binary to a directory that is listed on PATH environmental variable
+    - To show the PATH environmental variable
+      - Linux/MacOS: `echo $PATH`
+      - Windows: `echo $env:path`

 ### Configuring Vault

 **Docs:** https://www.vaultproject.io/docs/configuration

-This is performed after vault has been installed
+This is performed after vault has been installed and the `vault` command can be used

-- Vault configuration is set in a Hashicorp Configuration Langurage (HCL) or JSON file
+- Vault server configuration is set using a Hashicorp Configuration Langurage (HCL) or JSON file
 - This config file is set using `-config` flag when setting up valut
   - `vault server -config=my_config.hcl`

-#### Configuration Categories and Parameters
+#### Configuration File Categories and Parameters

 - **General**
   - Any info not in any configuration block
   - `ui = true`
     - Enable/Disable Vault Web UI
+    - Is `false` by default
   - `disable_mlock = false`
     - Enable/Disable: Prevent data in memory to be written to swap storage
     - Set to `true` if using integrated storage (raft)
   - `cluster_addr = "https://vault.example.com:8200"`
-    - Address of the Vault cluster
+    - Address of the Vault cluster for general usage
   - `api_addr = "https://vault.example.com:8200"`
     - Address of the Vault API given to clients
 - **High Availability / Replication**
   - Options for cluster scenario
+  - ```hcl
+    replication { ... }
+     ```
 - **Listener**
   - How vault server will listen for incoming requests from clients and other cluster members
   - Example: Local loopback address